dafny-lang/rfcs/0003-for-each.md

     * Useful for subset types: define something like `type Index = x: int | 0 <= index < 10`, and then do `foreach i: Index { ... }`
   * Applies to comprehensions (seq, set, map) and quantifier expressions (forall, exists)

+## Unicode strings

+  * Both features provide an efficient way to iterate over values in an ordered collection that isn't efficiently random access

 ## Array comprehensions

 * Avoids requiring the element type is auto-initializable